White House may use executive order to protect key computer networks

 The legislation would have allowed companies and the government to share information about hacking, which would be more difficult to do through an order, Baker said.

-It also offered liability protections as an incentive to companies to adopt the standards.
+It also offered liabiliy protections as an incentive to companies to adopt the standards.

 Baker suggested an executive order could provide such incentives through repurposing the SAFETY Act, a current law that limits the legal liability of companies hit by acts of terrorism that have government-approved anti-terrorism products and services in place.